natcobbinah/DiningReviewAPI/README.md

 - Fetch details of a restaurant given its uniqueId
 - Fetch restaurants that match a given zipCode and has at least one-submitted score for a given allergy sorted in descending order
+- A restaurant reviewScores for individual foodAllergies and overAll Scores get updated on userReview entries computing the average across all submitted scores for that category ** and ** overAll restaurant Score, by computing the average across all submitted scores across all categories